wp-plugins/leaflet-maps-marker/trunk/readme.txt

 = Additional features =

 * show directions for your locations using Google Maps, yournavigation.org or openrouteservice.org
+* support for Google Maps API key which is required for commercial users
 * configure up to 10 WMS servers to display additional information from external geodata providers (like the European Environment Agency) on your maps
 * organize markers from different layers in multi-layer-maps
 * export your markers as KML file for displaying in Google Earth or Google Maps